ChewyJetpack/Emil-Smith-2018/user/pages/home/_pinnochio/pinnochio.md

     - title: Sypro
       css_class: sypro
       description:
         - Sypro is a software company, specialising in B2B software solutions for project, contract, compliance and asset management.
 During my role at BPL Marketing, they asked us to design a website for one of their new products; Total Risk Manager.
-They were so happy with the deisgn, they asked us to redesign their main website to maintain the look and feel.
-We went one better and integrated all of their product websites with their main website, with a consistent brand image.
+They were so happy with the design, they asked us to redesign their main website to maintain the look and feel.
+We went one better and integrated all of their product websites with their main website, with a consistent brand image and a cutting-edge aesthetic.
+        - The website was wireframed, prototyped and designed using Adobe XD.
+The build was based on a Wordpress back-end, with a modular SCSS, npm and gulp front end system.
       images:
         - images/syp3.jpg
         - images/syp4.jpg